Roald Badenhorst

 Roald Fourie Badenhorst (born 13 May 1991) is a South African-born New Zealand former cricketer.

 Badenhorst was born at Pretoria in South Africa in 1991, the son of a high-level tennis player.
-His family moved to New Zealand in 2002 and Badencroft first played for Central Districts age-group sides in the 2007–08 season.
+His family moved to New Zealand in 2002 and Badencroft first played for Central Districts age-group teams in the 2007–08 season.
 He made his Hawke Cup debut for Manawatu in 2009–10 before making his first-class cricket debut for Central Districts in 2011–12.

 Over three season Badenhorst played 11 first-class and two List A matches primarily as a bowler for Central Districts before moving to play for Otago for the 2014–15 season.
-Described as a "fringe player" who was brought into the side following good batting performances for his club side, Badenhorst played a further four first-class matches for the side as well as three Twenty20 matches in the Super Smash competition.
-He played club cricket for Albion Cricket Club in Dunedin and played for club sides in England.
+Described as a "fringe player" who was brought into the team following good batting performances for his club team, Badenhorst played a further four first-class matches for the team as well as three Twenty20 matches in the Super Smash competition.
+He played club cricket for Albion Cricket Club in Dunedin and played for club teams in England.

 An injury forced him to retire from top-level cricket and Badenhorst has since worked in the recruitment sector in Auckland.